zachmiland11/cloud-run-mcp/README.md

 ## Use as remote MCP server

-If the Cloud Run MCP server is itself deployed on Cloud Run, only deploying to the same project is supporte, and only the `deploy-file-contents` tool is available.
+Run the Cloud Run MCP server itself on Cloud Run.
+This is best if you are using a cloud-based AI application.
+With this option, you will only be able to deploy code to the same Google Cloud project as where the MCP server is running.

 1. Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) and authenticate with your Google account.